chaseruskin/orbit/docs/src/commands/commands.md

 # Commands

 Commands are loosely grouped into two types: development and management.
+Commands used for development often operate on your local ip.
+Commands used for management often use Orbit to gain insight into external ip found in the catalog.

 The commands are listed below in their group and in a typical order of usage for a possible workflow.

 ## Development
 - [orbit new](./new.md)